-Net investment in capital assets
+Investment in capital assets

-The amount of net position representing capital assets net of accumulated depreciation and reduced by outstanding debt attributed to the acquisition, construction, or improvement of the assets.
+The amount of net position representing capital assets net of accumulated depreciation.

 Restricted net position

 The amount of net position for which external restrictions have been imposed by creditors, grantors, contributors, or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.